waltligon/orangefs/doc/pvfs2-quickstart.md

 People who wish to find more verbose information about what the file system is doing can enable extra logging messages from the server.
-This is done by adjusting the "EventLogging" field in the file system configuration file.
-By default it is set to "none".
+This is done by adjusting the “EventLogging” field in the file system configuration file.
+By default it is set to “none”.
 You can set it to a comma seperated list of log masks to get more information.
-An example would be "EventLogging storage,network,server", which will result in verbose messages from the storage subsystem, the network subsystem, and server state machines. *WARNING: this may result in extremely large log files!* The logging masks can also be set at runtime using the pvfs2-set-debugmask command line tool.
+An example would be “EventLogging storage,network,server”, which will result in verbose messages from the storage subsystem, the network subsystem, and server state machines. *WARNING: this may result in extremely large log files\!* The logging masks can also be set at runtime using the pvfs2-set-debugmask command line tool.
 Usage information and a list of supported masks will be shown if it is run with no arguments.

 Similarly, run-time client debugging information can be gathered by using environment variables before running the client application.
-The default client logging method is to set the variable PVFS2\_DEBUGMASK to values such as "client,network".
+The default client logging method is to set the variable PVFS2\_DEBUGMASK to values such as “client,network”.
 Many of the supported client debugging masks overlap the server masks that can be verified using pvfs2-set-debugmask.
 By default, setting PVFS2\_DEBUGMASK emits debugging information to stderr, often intermixed with the client program output.
-If you'd like to redirect client debugging to a file, set the PVFS2\_DEBUGFILE environment variable to a valid file name.
+If you’d like to redirect client debugging to a file, set the PVFS2\_DEBUGFILE environment variable to a valid file name.
 This causes all debug information specified by the PVFS2\_DEBUGMASK to be stored in the file specified, no longer intermixing the output with the client program.
 The file specified in the PVFS2\_DEBUGFILE environment variable will be appended if it already exists.
 Another influential environment variable that can be used to trigger kmod logging messages is PVFS2\_KMODMASK.
-By setting values of this variable to "file, inode" prior to starting pvfs2-client-core daemon, verbose kmod subsystem error diagnostics are written to the system ring buffer and eventually to the kernel logs.
+By setting values of this variable to “file, inode” prior to starting pvfs2-client-core daemon, verbose kmod subsystem error diagnostics are written to the system ring buffer and eventually to the kernel logs.
 One could also set the kmod diagnostic level when the